uglyer/wechat_jump_ai_kotlin/README.md

 # License
 ---

-JumpJump is released under the GPL V3 license.
+wechat_jump_ai_kotlin is released under the GPL V3 license.
 See LICENSE for details.